-Interest in net investment gain of Master Trust reported in the financial statements is \$556,000 greater than the amount reported on Form 5500 for the year ended December 31, 2017.
-Administrative expenses reported in the financial statements are \$1,285,000 greater than the amounts reported on Form 5500 and interest income on notes receivable from participants reported in the financial statements is \$568,000 greater than the amounts reported on Form 5500 for the year ended December 31, 2017.
-These differences arose from the classification of certain administrative expenses and interest income on notes receivable from participants, which are included in the net investment gain in the Master Trust for Form 5500 reporting purposes.
-Interest in the net investment gain in the Master Trust reported in the financial statements also differed from the related amount per the Form 5500 as a result of the difference between fair value and contract value of fully benefit-responsive investment contracts.
+Differences in the Plan's interest in the net investment gain in the Master Trust and administrative expenses reported in the financial statements arose from the classification of certain administrative expenses and interest income on notes receivable from participants, which are included in the net investment gain in the Master Trust for Form 5500 reporting purposes.
+The Plan's interest in the net investment gain in the Master Trust reported in the financial statements also differed from the related amount per the Form 5500 as a result of the difference between fair value and contract value of fully benefit-responsive investment contracts.

-Lockheed Martin Corporation Performance Sharing Plan for Bargaining Employees
+Lockheed Martin Corporation Salaried Savings Plan

-Employer Identification Number 52-1893632, Plan Number 055
+Employer Identification Number 52-1893632, Plan Number 017

-Schedule H, Line 4i-Schedule of Assets (Held at End of Year)
+Schedule H, Line 4i - Schedule of Assets (Held at End of Year)

-December 31, 2017 (in thousands)
+December 31, 2017